WISP for Small Tax Firms: 2026 Compliance Guide

 Security Officer Designation and Responsibilities

 The FTC Safeguards Rule explicitly requires appointing a coordinator with appropriate expertise to manage your information security program.
 In a solo tax practice, that is typically the owner.
 In multi-professional firms, you might assign this responsibility to an office manager, senior staff member, or external IT consultant with relevant technical knowledge.
-What matters is that the designation is documented, the individual understands their responsibilities, and accountability is unambiguous.

 Access Control and the Principle of Least Privilege